mwmlln/shinju_select/static/documentation/TESTING.md

     Tasks
     * a.
 There should be a button to open the product page clearly visible when the landing page is opened so that the site victors can easily move to the page to see the products &#9745;
     * b.
 Pages should be responsive in all screen sizes &#9745;
     * c.
-Home button in Navbar and About page button should be located in footer so that site user can access these pages anywhere within the site &#9745;
+Home button visible in Navbar and About page button should be located in footer so that site user can access these pages anywhere within the site &#9745;

 ### #02 View a list of the products

   * Acceptance criteria : Create product list page with clear display of the products &#9745;

     Tasks

     * a.
 4 products listed in a row and 2 rows per page.
-Pagination in place for 8 items  - changed to 3 products in a row and 12 per page to inmprove the visual impact of the products &#9745;
+Pagination in place for 8 items  - changed to 3 products in a row and 12 per page to improve the visual impact of the products &#9745;
     * b.
 Product name, price and category is listed under the product image &#9745;
     * c.
 Sort bar and price filter should be located at the top - Not implemented

 ### #03 View specific categry of products

   * Acceptance criteria : Create category buttons to filter by category and ensure the appropriate items are displayed &#9745;

     Tasks

     * a. category buttons in the landing page and product list page - only impletemted in landing page &#9745;
     * b.
 Choosing category should only displays the chosen category products &#9745;
     * c.
 There should be 4 categories at least as a start up &#9745;

 ### #04 View individual product details

   * Acceptance criteria : Product detail page to display the product info in details and button to add the item in the bag with quantity and sizing options where applicable &#9745;

     Tasks

     * a.
 Product images display on the left &#9745;
     * b.
 Product name, adjust size and quantity, price, category, back to shopping page link and add button on the right - Size option not implemented
     * c.
 Product description below the image and buttons - Changed to the side as it looked neater
     * d.
-Product review box at the bottom of the page - Not implemented
+Product review box at the bottom of the page &#9745;

 ### #05 Filter/Tag special items